A headshot of Francesca C. Duncan of the IU School of Medicine.

 This picture depicts two professional headshots of incoming first-year orthopaedic surgery residents, Melissa Hartman and Tyler Margetts.

-IU Ortho Surgery welcomes 2025 PGY1 residents
+Orthopaedic Surgery welcomes new residents

 The Department of Orthopaedic Surgery at IU School of Medicine welcomes six new first-year residents.
 They have volunteered clinical hours and participated in research, and